tbrowder/brlcad-usgs-topo-tools/README.md

 Current converters are available or are under development for:

 * SDTS DEM
-*

 The tools use the GDAL/OGR library which is available from <http://gdal.org/>.

-The build system uses CMake available from <gmake.org>.
+The build system uses CMake available from <http://gmake.org/>.

+USGS elevation data used for this project was obtained their Earth Explorer at <http://earthexplorer.usgs.gov/>.